hlandrus/welcome-wagon-2019/dining_guide.rst

 mostly quick eats to grab and go.
 There are a variety of bars here as well but many of them are small so be careful bring a large group.

-Westlake station has addional food and happy hour locations within walking distance.
+Westlake station has additional food and happy hour locations within walking distance.
-There are a few cocktail bars and restaurant close to the station around the shopping area.
+There are a few cocktail bars and restaurants close to the station around the shopping area.
 If you are up for a walk there are several hip bars around the Amazon Campus (0.3 mile / 0.5 km walk from Westlake Station) or in Belltown on 1st and 2nd Ave (0.5 miles / 0.8 km).